 Response, Not Reaction

-The most expensive moves in a divorce are reactive — conceding to end the discomfort, or escalating out of anger.
-We build the deliberate pause between the trigger and the decision, where the money and the control are actually protected.
+The most expensive moves in a divorce are reactive: conceding to end the discomfort, or escalating out of anger.
+We build the deliberate pause between the trigger and the decision, where the assets and the control are actually protected.

 A Thinking Partner in Real Time